axadn/sf2converter/README.md

      detected on the same zone they will be mixed down into a single sample.
 Otherwise, subsequent samples found in the same zone will be dropped in favor of the first sample.
   3. Explicit zones (key-ranges) will not work with the web-based samplers we are targeting.
      Root notes will be used to define new zones.
-Support for explicit zones may be added eventually.
+Support for explicit zones may be added eventually, as I move towards extending them or implementing my own samplers without this restriction.